ddsky/gamebrain-api-clients/android/docs/DefaultApi.md

 DefaultApi apiInstance = new DefaultApi();
 String query = rpg for PC; // String | The search query, e.g., game name, platform, genre, or any combination.
 Integer offset = 0; // Integer | The number of results to skip before starting to collect the result set.
+Between 0 and 1000.
-Integer limit = 48; // Integer | The maximum number of results to return.
+Integer limit = 10; // Integer | The maximum number of results to return between 1 and 10.
-String filters = []; // String | JSON array of filter objects to apply to the search.
+String filters = [{"key":"platform","values":[{"value":"pc"}],"connection":"OR"},{"key":"genre","values":[{"value":"action"}]}]; // String | JSON array of filter objects to apply to the search.
-String sort = computed_rating; // String | The field by which to sort the results.
+String sort = computed_rating; // String | The field by which to sort the results, either computed_rating, price, or release_date
 String sortOrder = asc; // String | The sort order: 'asc' for ascending or 'desc' for descending.
 Boolean generateFilterOptions = true; // Boolean | Whether to generate filter options in the response.
 String apiKey = abc123; // String | Your API key for authentication.